wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 ## Create ClusterAPI config

-generate a template file for the new cluster using the environment variables we set capi-red.yaml will be an openstack-specific, project specific template file for building a new k8s cluster Note this does not actually create a cluster, just a new template for building a cluster
+generate a template file for the new cluster using the environment variables we have just set
+capi-red.yaml will be an openstack-specific, project specific template file for building a new k8s cluster
+Note this does not actually create a cluster, just a new template for building a cluster

 clusterctl generate cluster iris-gaia-red > capi-red.yaml
 Warning!
 Note that we can't check the generated yaml file into public github, as it contains (base64-encoded) access credentials for OpenStack

 The DNS configuration isn't required although the generate script insists that the environment variable is set.
 You can remove the dns server reference from the config yaml ("dnsNameservers", see below), if not required.
 (See above note about BSC)

-Specify the loadbalancer provider `ovn`in capi-red.yaml:
+Specify the loadbalancer provider `ovn`in capi-red.yaml (or change as appropriate for the target environment):

 ```
 kind: OpenStackCluster